HBO Max: Everything to know (and why you can't watch on Roku)

 HBO Max is the premium network's streaming service replacing HBO Now and HBO Go, featuring all the channel's programming plus an amped-up library of extra shows, movies and originals.
-The Witches, a reboot of the classic Roald Dahl book and 1990 film, is the latest high-profile exclusive to premiere on Max.
 But HBO Max has had a bumpy launch earlier this year, confusing some people and failing to attract millions of existing HBO subscribers who can upgrade to Max for free.
 And even months after launch, Max is still unavailable on Roku and Fire TV.

-Similar to rivals Netflix and Disney Plus, HBO Max is among the most expensive of the bunch.
+Similar to rival Netflix, HBO Max is among the most expensive of the bunch.
 New subscribers can sign up and pay $15 a month after a weeklong free trial.
 That matches the price HBO already charges for its regular channel on most pay-TV providers and for its preexisting standalone streaming service, HBO Now.
 Some (but not all) current HBO customers can get HBO Max at no added cost.

-HBO's various apps -- HBO Go, HBO Now and now HBO Max -- were winnowed down at the start of August.
-The company got rid of HBO Go, and HBO Now became a renamed app simply called HBO -- so now the company has just two apps: an HBO app, which is limited to programming on the regular network, and then HBO Max, which has about double the shows and movies.
+It also competes with new rivals like Disney Plus, Peacock and Apple TV Plus, but all three are much less pricey.

-But all those changes to HBO's streaming options created some headaches for Roku and Amazon Fire TV users.
-Because HBO Max couldn't come to a distribution deal with either Roku and Amazon, its app isn't available to stream on those devices -- the most popular streaming devices in the country.
+Because HBO Max didn't reach a distribution deal with either Roku and Amazon, its app isn't available to stream on those devices -- the most popular streaming devices in the country.
 Roku and Amazon Fire TV together represented 70% of the streaming devices in the US last year.

+And HBO eliminated some of its legacy apps in August, which complicated things a bit further.
+For a time, it operated three apps: HBO Now, HBO Go and HBO Max.
+But the company got rid of HBO Go, and HBO Now became a renamed app simply called HBO.
+So now the company has just two apps: an HBO app, which is limited to programming on the regular network, and then HBO Max, which has about double the shows and movies.
+All those changes to HBO's streaming options created some headaches for Roku and Amazon Fire TV users, who still can't access HBO Max with its expanded catalog on those devices.

+But people with 4K Roku devices got a new workaround to stream HBO Max itself this week.
+Most Roku 4K streamers and TV updated this week to support Apple's AirPlay 2, which means people with iPhones and iPads can "cast" the HBO Max app on their handheld devices to their TV screens to watch it there.

 Still, to entice you to give it a try on other platforms, HBO Max has padded itself with more content than you'll find on the regular HBO channel.
 For the same price, HBO Max doubles the amount of programming.
 AT&T, which owns HBO as part of its WarnerMedia TV and film division, has been pouring billions of dollars into its budgets for original programming and into expensive deals to stream blockbuster movies from DC, Studio Ghibli and the Criterion Collection, as well as popular shows like Friends, South Park, The Big Bang Theory, Rick and Morty, Doctor Who and new episodes of Adventure Time.
 (There's a deep dive into the shows and movies on Max near the end of this article.)